Homelessness is experienced in all areas of the city by individuals from all backgrounds, circumstances and ages.

-While the City is not required to consult with residents when choosing a shelter location, the City is committed to engaging communities and focusing efforts on how best to support and integrate the shelter into the neighbourhood.
+The City is committed to engaging communities and focusing efforts on how best to support and integrate shelters into each neighbourhood.

-Below is a list of shelters that are currently involved in community engagement.
-See location-specific webpages below for more information about the shelter site and details on how residents can get involved.
+Below is a list of shelters with active community engagement.
+See location-specific webpages below for more information about these shelters and details on how residents can get involved.

 Site | Expected to Open | Project Type |